OxWearables/dnanexus-stepcount/README.md

 ## Additional Guides

-### Processing Multiple Files
+### Processing multiple files

-There are several ways to process multiple files, but the most straightforward method is to run a separate `dx run` command for each file.
-Below, we demonstrate how to do this programmatically using basic Unix shell commands.
+The most straightforward approach to process multiple files is to run a separate `dx run` command for each file.
+Below, we demonstrate how to do this programmatically using basic Unix shell commands (it should also work in Windows Anaconda Prompt).

 The first step is to generate a list of file paths you want to process.
 In this example, we use accelerometer data files from the UK Biobank (approximately 100,000 files).
 We leverage the `dx find data` command, filtered by the field ID for accelerometer data (`90001`), and use `awk` to extract just the file paths: